UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

     Jitterbug will alert you of a successful import.

-    Once all the item-level metadata is entered or imported into Jitterbug (YAY!), proceed to [Labeling and Putting Stuff Away (Work in Progress!)](#labeling-and-putting-stuff-away-work-in-progress).
+    If you are pre-processing materials and NOT working on finding aid description, proceed to [Labeling and Putting Stuff Away (Work in Progress!)](#labeling-and-putting-stuff-away-work-in-progress) once all the item-level metadata is entered or imported into Jitterbug (YAY!).

 ## Data export

-Ideally processing archivists create finding aid description for AV materials using an Audio Visual Items metadata export from Jitterbug.
+Ideally Technical Services archivists create finding aid description for AV materials using an Audio Visual Items metadata export from Jitterbug.

 **To export metadata for an entire collection**, open Audio Visual Items and select the collection name from "Collection Filters" on the left-hand side of the screen, illustrated below.
 When using filters, make sure you have de-selected other filters, such as "Type Filters" and "Format Filters" - you want to make sure you're getting the entire collection for your export.